vrushitpatel/Competitive-Programming/[01] Basic Programming & Fundamentals/[02] Basic Programming/Build-in Data Types/[02] Strings.md

 print(d) # Hello World
 ```

+## ASCII Value
+- ord() - Converts a Character into a ASCII Value
+- chr() - Converts a ASCII Value into a Character

 ## Formatted Strings

 As we learned in the Python Variables chapter, we cannot combine strings and numbers like this: